 Age of Policy Holder

-The premium amount payable increases with age of policy holders, generally above 45 years of age, as above this age risk factors increase.
+The premium amount payable increases with the age of policyholders, generally above 45 years of age, as above this age risk factors increase.

 Most health insurance plans provide cashless treatments in networked hospitals.
 The claimed amount is directly settled between the insurer/TPA and networked hospital administrator.